-Vancouver is the most expensive city in North America.
-Wages are lower than average; housing is ridiculously expensive and that’s just the price of living in this wonderful metropolis.
+Vancouver is one of the most (if not the most) expensive city in North America.
+Wages are lower than average; housing is inflated, and that’s just the price of living in this wonderful metropolis.

-Housing in Vancouver is the reason for it being the most expensive place in North America.
-When house hunting, the best deal we could find was a 60-70 year old house (they didn’t know), about 1800 sq feet in a far-off suburb of the lower mainland for $370,000.
+Housing in Vancouver is one of the main reasons that this beautiful city is one of the most expensive places to live in North America.
+When house hunting, the best deal we could find was a 60-70 year old house, about 1800 sq feet in a far-off suburb of the lower mainland for $370,000.
 This was an absolute steal; it was a foreclosure.
 If we had enough money to even look at living in Vancouver itself?
 Well, let’s take a look.

 This dumpy house is selling for $629,900 and is not even in a good neighborhood.
-It depends on who you ask, but I would definitely not want to live on Vancouvers East Side – it’s one of the poorest neighborhoods in Vancouver and depending on where you are on the East Side, it’s dangerous.
+It depends on who you ask, but I would definitely not want to live on Vancouver’s East Side – it’s one of the poorest neighborhoods in Vancouver and depending on where you are on the East Side, it can be dangerous.

 The lot size is only 3200 sq feet, meaning it’s tiny and the houses are insanely close together.
 The modest, 1248 sq ft floor space inside includes the only partially finished basement.

-Shit’s expensive.
-Can you imagine living in a decent house?
+Can you imagine the cost of living in a decent house?

-I wouldn’t say that food at the grocery store is any more expensive around here than the rest of Canada, but meat, cheese, and other dairy products are substantially more expensive in Canada than in the States.
+Food in Vancouver isn’t any more expensive than the rest of Canada, but meat, cheese, and other dairy products are substantially more costly in Canada than in the States.

-Additionally, we don’t really get coupons.
-We might get $.50 off of something that is already pretty expensive, but we can’t do the extreme couponing thing at all.
+Additionally, coupons aren’t prevalent here in Canada.
+We might get $.50 off of something that is already pretty expensive, but we can’t do the extreme couponing thing (but why would you want to?).

 Even fast food is substantially more expensive in Canada.
 Case in point:

-We went to Dairy Queen last weekend to get ice cream and we both got a small blizzard.
+We went to Dairy Queen last weekend to get ice cream and we both ordered a small blizzard.
 It cost $10.60.

 When I go to the States I’m always shocked at how cheap the fast food is.
 I remember going through a drive through and being able to drive away with a burger, fries, and a drink for $4.

-We’re lucky in Vancouver in that there is a ton of outdoor space to hang out in.
-There are big parks, and if you have the transportation there are cute little lakes and nice hiking trails everywhere.
-Plus lots of mountains to climb.
+We’re lucky in Vancouver in that there is a ton of outdoor space to explore.
+There are big parks, and if you have the transportation there are lakes and nice hiking trails everywhere, plus lots of mountains to climb.